 As an entrepreneur, there’s nothing worse than wasting time.

-Sure, losing money is bad too, but time is something you’ll never be able to recoup.
-Imagine spending months working on a course only to find out nobody wants it (ouch.)
-This is why you need to presell your course.
+Sure, losing money is terrible too, but time is something you’ll never be able to recoup.
+Imagine spending months developing a course only to find out nobody wants it (ouch.)
+Instead, you can presell your course.

-Based on your audience’s feedback tweak your idea until people pay to have this course built.
-For example, if 10 people are willing to pay for your podcasting course, build it.
-By pre-selling your course you’ll be more confident knowing you’re building something people want.
+Based on your audience’s feedback, tweak your idea until people pay to build this course.
+For example, if ten people are willing to pay for your podcasting course, create it.
+By pre-selling your course, you’ll be more confident knowing you’re building something people want.

 No more guessing.
 No more hoping.
 Only more sales.

 You have options like Thinkific, Udemy, and Teachable.
-If you’re just getting started, start with Thinkific’s free account.
+Thinkific’s free account is an excellent place to start if you’re just getting started.

 Build your course

-If you’ve pre-sold your course now you’ve got a deadline to meet.
+If you’ve already pre-sold your course, you’ve got a deadline to meet.

-Odds are people bought your course with the expectation it’ll be available on a certain date.
+People are likely to have purchased your course with the expectation that it’ll be available on a specific date.
 Now, it’s time to break this goal down to meet your deadline.
-If your course needs to be published within 2 months, break down how you’ll spend your next few days building your course.
+If your course needs to be published within two months, create a plan for how you’ll spend your next few days building it.